 I hope you’ll agree that once you apply the high low technique to the linear regression formula, you can see that really we are still using the technique to make forecasts, and that this application is no more complicated than the adjustments we have made for stepped fixed costs or bulk discounts.

-Part two has more of a regression focus, where we will apply our understanding of linear regression to a more complicated scenario, with incomplete information that does not vary in a linear manner.
+Part two of our series has more of a regression focus, where we will apply our understanding of linear regression to a more complicated scenario, with incomplete information that does not vary in a linear manner.

 Read more on the high-low technique here;